maximilianruesch/maximilianruesch.github.io/content/publications/bsc-thesis.md

     image: '/publications/bsc-thesis/title-picture.png'
 katex: true
 markup: 'mmark'
+summary: "Thesis Project about quantifying quantum correlations in few body systems using sector lengths"
 ---

 Analyzing the correlation structure of quantum systems is central to understanding their behaviour.